 Apple announced the iPhone SE (second generation) in April 2020 to act as the new budget iPhone.
-It comes with 4K video, a 7MP selfie camera, wireless charging, and A13 chipset, and three colors.
-This phone completely replaces the iPhone 8, and offers great specs for its cheap price.
+It has 4K video recording capabilities, a 7MP selfie camera, wireless charging, and an A13 chipset, and is available in three colors.
+This phone completely replaces the iPhone 8, offering great specs for its cheap price.

 ● 4.7-inch screen

 ● Black, white, and (RED) colors

 ● 12MP rear camera